kubernetes-retired/external-storage/aws/efs/README.md

 - Can I scale the efs-provisioner across my nodes?

 You can but it's not needed.
-You won't see a performance increase and you wont have a storage outage if the underlying node dies.
+You won't see a performance increase and you won't have a storage outage if the underlying node dies.

 - Can I have multiple efs-provisioners pointed at multiple EFS mounts?

 Yes you can, but would you really need to?
-EFS is designed to scale across many nodes and the efs-provisioner already has the ability to divide EFS into seperate chunks for your applications.
+EFS is designed to scale across many nodes and the efs-provisioner already has the ability to divide EFS into separate chunks for your applications.

 - I don't like the manual step of mounting and creating the /persistentvolumes directory.